Walden's hornbill

-Walden's hornbill (Rhabdotorrhinus waldeni) locally called dulungan, also known as the Visayan wrinkled hornbill, rufous-headed hornbill or writhe-billed hornbill, is an endangered species of hornbill living in the rainforests on the islands of Negros and Panay in the Philippines.
+Walden's hornbill (Rhabdotorrhinus waldeni), locally called dulungan or talarak, also known as the Visayan wrinkled hornbill, rufous-headed hornbill or writhe-billed hornbill, is an endangered species of hornbill living in the rainforests on the islands of Negros and Panay in the Philippines.
 It is closely related to the writhed hornbill, but can be recognized by the yellow throat and ocular skin in the male, and the blue throat and ocular skin in the female (both throat and ocular skin are deep orange or red in both sexes of the writhed hornbill).
 Its binomial name commemorates the Scottish ornithologist Viscount Walden.

 It is considered one of the Western Visayas Big 5, which includes the Negros bleeding-heart pigeon, Visayan spotted deer, Visayan hornbill and the Visayan warty pig.

 Description and taxonomy

 EBird describes the bird as "A large rare bird of lowland and foothill forest on Panay and Negros, although almost extinct on the latter.
 Mostly black with a cream-colored tail with black terminal band, an orange casque, and a wrinkled lower bill.
 Male has a rufous head, a yellow pouch, and yellow around the eye.
 Female has a black neck and head, a smaller bill and casque, and blue and yellow around the eye and on the chin.
 The only other hornbill in range is the Visayan hornbill but the Writhe-billed is larger, with a pale bill.
-Voice includes a three-noted throaty chuckle.."
+Voice includes a three-noted throaty chuckle."

 They exhibit sexual dimorphism with the males having a rufous head and yellow facial skin while the females having a black head and blue facial skin and a smaller bill.

 Formerly considered conspecific with the Writhed hornbill but has clear differences in voice and plummage.
 Male Walden's hornbills are rufous red in comparison to the cream colored Writhed males.
 Walden's females have blue facial skin in comparison to the red of Writhed.
 This species is believed to form a closely related species group with the Wrinkled hornbill, Writhed hornbill and Knobbed hornbill.